ChilliCream/nitro-schema-upload/README.md

 | `api-id`      | Yes      | The ID of the API                                       |
 | `api-key`     | Yes      | API key for authentication                              |
 | `cloud-url`   | No       | The URL of the Nitro registry                           |

-The action automatically attaches source metadata from the GitHub Actions runtime.

 If you self-host Nitro or use a dedicated hosted instance, you can specify the `cloud-url` input to point to your instance.